 Portfolio overview

-The Prime Minister and Cabinet portfolio is responsible for: providing advice and support to the Prime Minister, the Cabinet, portfolio ministers and assistant ministers on matters that are at the forefront of public policy and government administration; and providing stewardship of the Australian Public Service (APS).
+The Prime Minister and Cabinet portfolio is responsible for: providing advice and support to the Prime Minister, the Cabinet, Portfolio Ministers and Assistant Ministers on matters that are at the forefront of public policy and government administration; and providing stewardship of the Australian Public Service (APS).
 The Department of the Prime Minister and Cabinet (PM&C) is the lead entity in the portfolio.
-It is responsible for supporting the Prime Minister as the head of the Australian Government and the Cabinet, and providing advice on major domestic policy and international and national security matters.
+It is responsible for supporting the Prime Minister as the head of the Australian Government and the Cabinet and providing advice on major domestic policy and international and national security matters.
 Further information is available from the department’s website.

-In addition to PM&C, there are 19 entities within the portfolio that are responsible for: Australian Government Aboriginal and Torres Strait Islander policy, programs and service delivery; improving results for Aboriginal and Torres Strait Islander people through enhanced Indigenous economic rights to support economic independence; improved access to education, employment, health, wellbeing and other services, as well as the maintenance of cultural identity; coordination and evaluation of Australia’s foreign intelligence activities; Australian Government employment workplace relations policy to position the APS workforce for the future by improving people management and manage capability and professional development across the APS; support to the Governor-General to perform his official duties; and promoting and improving workplace gender equality in Australian workplaces.
+In addition to PM&C, there are 19 entities within the portfolio that are responsible for: Australian Government Aboriginal and Torres Strait Islander policy, programs and service delivery; improving results for Aboriginal and Torres Strait Islander people through enhanced Indigenous economic rights to support economic independence; improved access to education, employment, health, wellbeing and other services, as well as the maintenance of cultural identity; coordination and evaluation of Australia’s foreign intelligence activities; Australian Government employment workplace relations policy to position the APS workforce for the future by improving people management and manage capability and professional development across the APS; support to the Governor-General to perform her official duties; and promoting and improving workplace gender equality in Australian workplaces.

-In the 2023–24 Portfolio Budget Statements (PBS) for the Prime Minister and Cabinet portfolio, the aggregated budgeted expenses for 2023–24 total $4.0 billion.
+In the 2024–25 Portfolio Budget Statements (PBS) for the Prime Minister and Cabinet portfolio, the aggregated budgeted expenses for 2024–25 total $4.3 billion.
 The PBS contain budgets for those entities in the general government sector (GGS) that receive appropriations directly or indirectly through annual appropriation Acts.

 The level of budgeted departmental and administered expenses, and the average staffing level for entities in the GGS within this portfolio are shown in Figure 1.
-The National Indigenous Australians Agency represents the largest proportion of the portfolio’s expenses, and administered expenses of the portfolio are the most material component, representing 60 per cent of the entire portfolio’s expenses.
+The National Indigenous Australians Agency represents the largest proportion of the portfolio’s expenses, and administered expenses of the portfolio are the most material component, representing 63 per cent of the entire portfolio’s expenses.

 Figure 1: Prime Minister and Cabinet portfolio – total expenses and average staffing level by entity